This morning while pondering the current political and societal upheaval in our nation, the thought came to me, “Do we (America) really want justice?”

-Scripture clearly instructs believers not to put their trust in man who cannot save, but in the Lord and do good. –Psalm 146:3; 37:3
+Scripture clearly instructs believers not to put their trust in man who cannot save, but in the Lord and do good.
+(Ps.
+146:3; 37:3)

 If it is God’s will for America to return to her former glory, power, and influence and be a “shining city on a hill“, it will not be determined by who sits in the White House and who doesn’t.
 Nor will it be determined by the number of conservative justices sitting on the bench.
-If it happens it will be because the people (of all ethnicities) called by His name “humble themselves and pray and seek my face and turn from their wicked ways, then I will hear from heaven, and I will forgive their sin and will heal their land.” –2 Chronicles 7:14
+If it happens it will be because the people (of all ethnicities) called by His Name follow the example in 2 Chronicles 7, “…My people who are called by My name humble themselves, and pray and seek My face, and turn from their wicked ways, then I will hear from heaven, and I will forgive their sin and will heal their land” (2 Chron 7:14).

 Pray for spiritual awakening in America and abroad!